thomaskhub/ums/README.md

 ### Audio Video Sync (libsync)

 - we need to test libsync for long playing videos
-- we need to test libsync for videos when video transistions between filler video and real data .e.g. run video for 15min, let filler play for 15min and repeat this.
+- we need to test libsync for videos when video transitions between filler video and real data .e.g. run video for 15min, let filler play for 15min and repeat this.
   At no point in time av-sync issues should be noticed (subjective testing)